-The typical ITCZ-SPCZ asymmetry commonly observed in satellite precipitation fields (Schumacher and Houze, 2003; Vincent et al., 2009), a key feature not easily simulated by GCMs that tend to develop the ''double-ITCZ'' pathology (Song and Zhang, 2009), is well reproduced in the mean state of the simulated rainfall patterns (Figure 1).
+The typical ITCZ-SPCZ asymmetry commonly observed in satellite precipitation fields (Schumacher and Houze, 2003; Vincent et al., 2011), a key feature not easily simulated by GCMs that tend to develop the "double-ITCZ" pathology (Song and Zhang, 2009), is well reproduced in the mean state of the simulated rainfall patterns (Fig. 1).
 The model captures the permanent convective belt associated with the ITCZ, separated from the SPCZ by a region of dry air over the Pacific equatorial cold tongue.
 The SPCZ exhibits the typical northwest-southeast tilt, aligned with the MVA.
-Overall the model simulates reasonably well the mean tropical SW Pacific climate, as seen in comparisons of model annual fractional cloudiness (FC), outgoing longwave radiation (OLR), and sea level pressure fields against observations in the MVA region (Figure 2).
-However, the model overestimates the cloudiness associated with permanent convection within the ITCZ North of PNG, as indicated by lower than observed OLR (Figure 2.d) and higher than observed FC (Figure 2.b).
-In the SPCZ, simulated FC is slightly lower than observed and the region of high cloudiness indicated with OLR below 240 W.m-2 is smaller than observed (compare Figure 2.d and c), meaning that the model introduces dryer air conditions over the southern MVA.
+Overall the model simulates reasonably well the mean tropical SW Pacific climate, as seen in comparisons of model annual fractional cloudiness (FC), outgoing longwave radiation (OLR), and sea level pressure fields against observations in the MVA region (Fig. 2).
+However, the model overestimates the cloudiness associated with permanent convection within the ITCZ North of PNG, as indicated by lower than observed OLR (Fig. 2d) and higher than observed FC (Fig. 2b).
+In the SPCZ, simulated FC is slightly lower than observed and the region of high cloudiness indicated with OLR below 240 W $m^{-2}$ is smaller than observed (compare Fig. 2d and c), meaning that the model introduces dryer air conditions over the southern MVA.
 This is also true in regions of large-scale subsidence in general.
-Furthermore, in relation with weak cloudiness conditions in the SPCZ, the area of heavy rainfall larger than 6 mm.d-1 expands toward the tropics in the model (Figure 2.b), implying that the model does not exactly capture the observed balance between cloud and rain formation in the SPCZ and places like Vanuatu.
+Furthermore, in relation with weak cloudiness conditions in the SPCZ, the area of heavy rainfall larger than 6 mm $d^{-1}$ expands toward the tropics in the model (Fig. 2b), implying that the model does not exactly capture the observed balance between cloud and rain formation in the SPCZ and places like Vanuatu.

-The existence of seasonal biases in the Vanuatu region in precipitation, total atmospheric water vapor and cloud liquid water (CLW) is documented in Figure 3, using zonal averages from 160°E to 174°E. The model estimates the total vapor reasonably well (Figure 3.a,b), both spatially and seasonally, with simulated total vapor of about 10% higher than observed, slightly above the AMSRE RMS error of about 6% (Fetzer et al., 2005).
-This reflects a slight intensification of the simulated hydrological cycle, due to stronger evaporation and precipitation in the model (Trenberth 1998).
-In agreement with the moderate cloudiness bias (Figure 2), the model generates weaker than observed CLW in the SPCZ in summer and winter (Figure 3.a and b), but this quantity remains high, i.e., above 100 g.m-2 (150 g.m-2 in AMSRE) and 80 g.m-2 respectively.
+The existence of seasonal biases in the Vanuatu region in precipitation, total atmospheric water vapor and cloud liquid water (CLW) is documented in Fig. 3, using zonal averages from 160°E to 174°E. The model estimates the total vapor reasonably well (Fig. 3a,b), both spatially and seasonally, with simulated total vapor of about 10% higher than observed, slightly above the AMSRE RMS error of about 6% (Fetzer et al., 2006).
+This reflects a slight intensification of the simulated hydrological cycle, due to stronger evaporation and precipitation in the model (Trenberth, 1998).
+In agreement with the moderate cloudiness bias (Fig. 2), the model generates weaker than observed CLW in the SPCZ in summer and winter (Fig. 3a and b), but this quantity remains high, i.e., above 100 g m-2 (150 g m-2 in AMSRE) and 80 g m-2 respectively.
 Toward the subtropics, south of 17°S where thin non-raining clouds prevail (Schumacher and Houze, 2003), the model results agree better with observations.
-In austral summer, higher surface precipitation relative to AMSRE are also found in the SPCZ region between 5°S and 25°S including Vanuatu with up to 55% more than observed, while winter precipitation agrees better with observations.
-In the ITCZ, the strongest rainfall bias occurs during boreal summer, with predicted rainfall as large as twice that observed.
+In austral summer, higher surface precipitation relative to AMSRE are also found in the SPCZ region between 5°S and 25°S including Vanuatu with up to 55% more than observed, while winter